scheme-requests-for-implementation/srfi-126/srfi-126.md

 argument, if provided, must be one of: `#f`, `weak-key`, `weak-value`, `weak-key-and-value`, `ephemeral-key`, `ephemeral-value`, and `ephemeral-key-and-value`, and determines the weakness or ephemeral status for the keys and values in the hashtable.
+All values other than `#f` are optional to support; the implementation should signal the user in an implementation-defined manner when an unsupported value is used.

 - `(make-eqv-hashtable)` (procedure)
 - `(make-eqv-hashtable k)`